 - Consider: Chinese (for HCL students); English (if composition is consistently weak)

-- Lower priority: Humanities (self-studyable with effort)
+- Lower priority: Humanities (manageable through self-study)

 Junior College